 We also got to see a Rumba performance and dance it ourselves with the ‚Raíces Profundas‘ company.
 One of the highlight of this trip!

-We did not miss to do touristy stuff as well, like to have a drink on Malecon and to take a tour on an oldtimer!!
+We did not miss to do touristy stuff as well, like to have a drink on Malecon and go for a ride in an oldtimer!!

 And since we were in in Havana with Havana Club, we also got to see the distillery.
-We had a tasting of the Havana Club Union Rum that is a rum made in collaboration with Cohiba Cigars, in order to fit perfectly with quality cuban cigars and we then visited the distillery.
+We had a tasting of the Havana Club Union Rum that is a rum made in collaboration with Cohiba Cigars, in order to fit perfectly with quality cuban cigars.
+We then visited the distillery.
 Havana Club has got only 2 distillery to produce it’s rum worldwide.
 Both of them in Cuba.
-It is really interesting to get to know the process of how rum is made and to get to see how such a big brand is producing.
+It is really interesting to get to know the process of how rum is produced and to get to see the behind the scenes of such a big brand.

 *ADVERTISEMENT – This trip was sponsored by HAVANA CLUB